CZ-NIC/fred-docs/EPPReference/index.rst

 .. struct-start

-This document provides a reference of XML-formatted commands and responses in the EPP protocol which has been implemented with extensions to suit FRED particularities.
+This document provides a reference of XML-formatted requests and replies in the EPP protocol which has been implemented in the FRED with extensions to suit FRED particularities.

 .. rubric:: Target audience